Hornets vs. Knicks Player Props Betting Odds

 Jalen Brunson Props

-- Jalen Brunson is averaging 20 points per game this season, 4.5 fewer than his over/under on Sunday.
+- Saturday's over/under for Jalen Brunson is 25.5.
+That's 5.5 more than his season average.

-- He grabs 3.3 rebounds per game, 0.2 less than his prop bet on Sunday.
+- He grabs 3.3 rebounds per game, 0.2 fewer than his prop bet on Saturday.

-- He has made four three-pointers per game, 1.5 more than his prop bet total on Sunday (2.5).
+- His 4.0 made three-pointers average is 1.5 higher than his prop bet on Saturday.

 Not all offers available in all states, please visit FanDuel for the latest promotions for your area.
 Must be 21+ to gamble, please wager responsibly.
 If you or someone you know has a gambling problem, contact 1-800-GAMBLER.